-- 5 days have passed since symptoms first appeared or 5 days after the test was collected, if asymptomatic and - 24 hours with no fever without use of fever-reducing medications; and - Symptoms have improved. - o If symptoms are not improved, stay in isolation up until day 10. - Wearing a well-fitting mask is strongly encouraged at all times in school settings.
+- 5 days have passed since symptoms first appeared or 5 days after the test was collected, if asymptomatic and - 24 hours with no fever without use of fever-reducing medications; and - Symptoms have improved.

+o If symptoms are not improved, stay in isolation up until day 10.

+• Well-fitting masks should be worn around others at all times in school settings.